01 of 12

-Other colored patterns on koi can be made by partially blending translucent and white or pearl clay with colors and making fish which have a partially marbelled or swirled color pattern.
-Check reference photos to see the colors of real fish for examples.Continue to 4 of 12 below.
+Other colored patterns on koi can be made by partially blending translucent and white or pearl clay with colors and making fish that have a partially marbled or swirled color pattern.
+Check reference photos to see the colors of real fish for example.Continue to 4 of 12 below.

 04 of 12

 Use a Pin to Shape the Mouths and Add Eyes to a Miniature Poly Clay Koi

 A feature of all koi is their large mouth, which is often seen open!
 To shape the mouths on your scale miniature koi, use the side of a fine pin or sewing needle to press across the head of the koi where you want a mouth to be.
 Then take the end of the pin and hollow out the center of the mouth by working the pin gently around in a circle.
 You can get koi with varied mouth positions by gently pinching the end of the polymer clay koi's head after you have opened up the mouth.
 When the mouth is shaped, press black no hole beads gently into the polymer clay on the sides of the fishes' head to make the eyes.
 Leave the beads proud of the head, as koi have slightly protruding eyes.
 If you suspect you will be handling your clay a lot to keep it shaped, you can always add the eyes in last so that they protrude as they should.
 I like placing eyes early on so I get a sense of how large the head is.Continue to 5 of 12 below.

 Make Delicate Polymer Clay Fins and Tails for Miniature Butterfly Koi